mihem/csf_immune_atlas/README.md

-# CSF immune atlas code
+# CSF Immune Atlas Code
 This repository contains the code used in the manuscript "Atlas of cerebrospinal fluid immune cells across neurological diseases".
 Published in ...
 DOI